H3ndrik-Jan/AVR-PCF8563/README.md

 # AVR PCF8563; With ATtiny85 support #

-This is C library for communication between PCF8563 and AVR uC.
-Written for Atmega88PA, but should work with other microprocessors without modifications (if it have hardware TWI/I2C interface).
+This is C library for communication between PCF8563 and AVR uC. ~~Written for Atmega88PA, but should work with other microprocessors without modifications (if it have hardware TWI/I2C interface).~~

+FORK: Added ATtiny85 support using @Caktus64K software_i2c firmware (https://github.com/Cactus64k/software_i2c)

 It's implement almost all PCF features: